MicrosoftTranslator/DocumentTranslation/README.md

 ## Future plans

 - Option to extend the set of file formats with format conversions that are processed locally, as a library within this tool.
-- Authentication with Azure Actove Directory
+- Authentication with Azure Active Directory
+- Upgrade to .Net 6
-- Upgrade to .Net 6 when it becomes generally available.
+- Upgrade to .Net 6 MAUI when it becomes available

 ## Credits